Stellarium/stellarium/BUILDING.md

 ## Building

-OK, assuming you've collected all the necessary libraries, here's what you need to do to build and run Stellarium:
+Assuming you have collected all the necessary libraries, here's what you need to do to build and run Stellarium:

 ### On Linux